 Hollow out your spoon

 Time to make this thing spoon shaped.
 Gripping your new spoon handle, use a crook knife to hollow out both circles.
-Whittle very slowly and feel with your fingers, until you have roughly half a centimetre of wood left at the bottom of each hollow.
+Whittle very slowly and feel with your fingers, until you have roughly 1/5" of wood left at the bottom of each hollow.
 Be careful not to make it too thin – you'll be using the Dremel® soon and you'll need some wood left in your spoon to work with.

 Fine tune your spoon